As a new blogger who wants to monetize your blog, starting an email list for your blog is going to be the best decision you’ll ever make.

 - Install the ConvertKit plugin

 Back on WordPress, go to Plugins > Add new and search for the ConvertKit for WordPress plugin.
-Install and activate the plugin.
+Then, install and activate the plugin.

 - Connect your account with the plugin

 Next, you need to have the plugin be able to communicate with your ConvertKit account.
-Back in ConvertKit, copy your API key and API secret from your account info.
+Then, back in ConvertKit, copy your API key and API secret from your account info.

 Then in WordPress, Go to Settings > ConvertKit, enter this info in the settings page, and hit Save.